 Deep breathing is one activity that can reduce tension, relax your body, and help your mind feel more at ease.
-Deep breathing can also be used when you anticipate a stressful period—for example, if you’re nervous about going into public, being around a lot of people, or getting back test results.
+Try using deep breathing when you anticipate a stressful period — for example, if you’re nervous about going out in public, being around a lot of people, or getting back test results.
 Deep breathing only takes a few minutes, doesn’t require special equipment, and can be used at any point when you need to feel calm.

 Yoga combines breathing and gentle stretching to help release mental and physical tension.
 If MS hinders your physical range, you may still be able to practice modified poses to help you stretch, relax, and let go of stress.
 Talk to your doctor or physical therapist before you begin yoga.